-The virus itself can be fairly easily stopped and removed since it is typically only one to a few files.
-However, once the 2048-bit encryption of files has occurred rolling back to a pre-infected snapshot/backup is the only method to recover infected files.
+The virus can be stopped and removed relatively quickly since it is typically only one to a few files.
+However, once the 2048-bit encryption of files has occurred, rolling back to a pre-infected snapshot or backup is the only method to recover infected files.

 More information and sources

-The CryptoPrevent utility from Foolish IT can be effective at preventing infection at the desktop level.
+The CryptoPrevent utility from Foolish IT may prevent infection at the desktop level.

-Unfortunately, if you see this running on your desktop, it’s too late.
+Unfortunately, if you see a cryptovirus running on your desktop, CryptoPrevent can’t reverse the process.

 Related Article: 10 tips to stop viruses and malware on your computer